Goals

 4. Gdb and testing

 You can also test a program by running within gdb in simulation mode.
-Let's try that now on the cstrings program from the previous exercise.
+Let's try that now on the cstrings program.

 Debug strlen

 Edit strlen to intentionally plant a bug, such as changing the function to always return 7.
 This will cause test failures in test_strlen.
-Use make run to build the program and run on the Pi and you get the flashing LED that indicates a failed assert.
+Use make test to build the test program and run on the Pi and you get the flashing LED that indicates a failed assert.

 Let's learn how that failed assert is presented under the debugger.
 Use make debug to get the buggy program under gdb and run it.
 There is no flashing light; the simulator is not talking to your Pi nor its peripherals.
 Your Pi doesn't even need to be connected!